 Where will the course take place?

 You only need to get yourself to Inverness, which has easy transport links by air, rail and road (see my Travel page).
-We meet on the first morning at Inverness Leisure which is in Bught Park, close to the city centre (see map at bottom of this page).
+We meet at Whin Bught Park, close to the city centre (see map at bottom of this page).